ivpn/ivpn.net/src/content/pages/privacy-guides/raspberry-pi-2-ivpn-gateway.md

 ## OpenVPN Setup

-Login to your iVPN account, download the latest config files from <https://www.ivpn.net/dl.php?type=d&id=80> and extract the archive to `/home/pi`.
+Download the latest OpenVPN configuration files from <https://www.ivpn.net/releases/config/ivpn-openvpn-config.zip> and extract the archive to `/home/pi`.

-    $ unzip /mnt/IVPN-config-linux-latest.zip -d /home/pi/
+    $ unzip /mnt/ivpn-openvpn-config.zip -d /home/pi/

 Reconfigure openvpn so it doesn't start all valid VPNs at boot.
-That's necessary because iVPN requires entering username and password to connect, and the openvpn daemon doesn't have a mechanism for prompting for entering them.
+That's necessary because IVPN requires entering username and password to connect, and the openvpn daemon doesn't have a mechanism for prompting for entering them.

     $ sudo nano /etc/default/openvpn
     ................